-Hochuli and Feist-Burkhardt's discovery of magnoliid pollen in well logs of Triassic Pangaea has clouded the evolutionary history of the "earliest" flowering plants outlined by J. A. Doyle (2005, 2015), L. Lu et al. (2015), and APG IV (2016), among others.
+Hochuli and Feist-Burkhardt's discovery of magnoliid pollen in well logs of cores recovered in buried sediments from Triassic Pangaea has clouded the evolutionary history of the "earliest" flowering plants outlined by J. A. Doyle (2005, 2015), L. Lu et al. (2015), and APG IV (2016), among others.
 This begs several questions:

 Do palynological data and past analyses by J. A. Doyle, E. M. Friis, J. Kvaček et al., L. Lu et al., and J. W. Walker (also see references listed below), among others, clear-up our understanding of the origin of the magnoliid clade including "D & E- or J/M-backbone" trees, which are discussed in the Introduction on page 416 of J. A. Doyle (2015) and on page 1360 of Kvaček et al. (2016)?